 There is no warranty for products purchased for use outside of Japan.

 When your order arrives, check it immediately for any damage while the shipping/delivery company representative is still present.
-If there is any damage, you must notify the representative as well as TRUCK as soon as possible.
+If there is any damage, you must notify the representative immediately as well as TRUCK within 5 days.
 In order for us to file an insurance claim, you must keep – so do not throw away – the packaging that your shipment arrived in, and you must send us the following items as attachments via email:

 • Photos of the damaged parts